Shortcut: Burns Night

 Name: Burns Night (AKA 25th January).

-Appearance: A Scottish institution honoring the great Bard.
+Appearance: A Scottish institution honouring the great Bard.

 Shakey-P?
 No. The clue’s sort of in the name.
 And the country.